CrooLyyCheck/rEFInd/README.md

 - Administrative rights to run scripts as Admin.

 Requirements for *.sh file:
+- Prepared "PreviousBoot" files by just simply boot into Every desired OS and for each boot copy PreviousBoot somewhere on rEFInd folder (can be at same level of refind.conf).
+For mounting rEFInd partiton in windows there is file in repo called mount-efi.ps1 (NEED TO EDIT SERIAL NUMBER IN SCRIPT TO WORK ON YOUR SYSTEM.)
-- Yhm..
+- Yhm...
 Just linux with bash

 For .sh files you can just copy 2 commands instead running script.
 (Compared to 56 lines of powershell for windows XD its not worth)